ku-nal-g/ng-demos/filter-column using pipes/README.md

 # Filter

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.This task was dobe by me on 15/02/2022

+To run the task

+(i) Download and UNzip the file
+(ii) Hit npm i in vs code terminal
+(iii) Hit ng serve --open
+(iv) Done

 ## Development server